Hola 👋

 Rental cars are honestly the best way to get around Costa Rica, and Adobe Rent A Car is now our recommended company.
 Their fleet of cars is refreshed every two years, keeping them in good condition.
 Plus, they have 13 offices in most of the major towns in case you need help with the vehicle.

 We used to roll with Economy Rent A Car and have always had a good experience with them.
 Unfortunately, we've received too many complaints and can no longer recommend their general booking site.
 We have a contact at Economy who still sets up many of our rentals.
-Shoot us a message through Facebook or Instagram if you want his contact.
+Shoot us a message through Facebook or Instagram if you want his info, or use the contact form on our transportation page, and he'll reach out to you.

 Confusing insurance requirements are the most frequent complaint about rental cars in Costa Rica, so we really like how Adobe displays their additional insurance options at checkout.
 It’s pretty hard to be surprised when you get there.

 Rental car insurance in Costa Rica is complicated and often leaves you feeling burned at the rental counter.
 There are various levels of undisclosed insurance.
 Check out our full guide to renting a car in Costa Rica here to avoid some major frustration later.
-Also be sure to use our booking link here to receive an exclusive discount at Adobe Rent A Car.
+Also, be sure to use our Adobe Rent A Car booking link to receive an exclusive discount.

 Drivers